 REST Framework tries to have reasonable defaults, but a few knobs are worth turning deliberately in production.
 This section collects the performance-relevant settings from across the other sections into one place, with guidance on when to use each.

-Collection associations (has_many, has_and_belongs_to_many) are serialized fully by default,
+Collection associations (has_many, has_and_belongs_to_many) are capped at

 class ApiController < ApplicationController